What is the maximum length for a clothes dryer vent?

 The building code has formulas for determining the maximum length of a dryer vent, however the flexible transitional duct that connects to it behind the dryer does not count.
 The code also defers to manufacturer’s specifications, which exceed the length allowed by the building code in some cases, especially for “LONG VENT” rated dryer models with a high-volume air output.

-Let’s start with what the IRC (International Residential Code) says: the maximum length of a straight run of dryer duct is 25 feet for electric or 35 feet for gas, with a 5 foot deduction in length for each 90º bend and half that for 45º bends, based on using a 4-inch smooth metal vent, with no screws protruding into the air flow.
+Let’s start with what the IRC (International Residential Code) says: the maximum length of a straight run of dryer duct is 35 feet, with a 5 foot deduction in length for each 90º bend and half that for 45º bends, based on using a 4-inch smooth metal vent, with no screws protruding into the air flow.

 Some situations, such as a multi-floor condo, need a longer vent run than the 25 feet permitted by the code.
 The posted notice sign in the photo above was taken in the laundry closet of a third-floor condominium in a large complex where a longer vent run was necessary.
 Each manufacturer lists the rating of a dryer model in their installation manual, and the chart below is from a recent model Whirlpool high-capacity dryer.
 It meets the requirement for this condo with up to one 90º elbow.